Empirical Bayes Matrix Factorization: Fitting the EBMF Model

 \end{proof}

 Thus, if the variational approximation $F$ favors $\glhat,\gfhat, \hat\tau$ over the rank 0 model, then it is guaranteed that the likelihood would also favor $\glhat,\gfhat,\hat\tau$ over the rank 0 model.
 In other words, compared with the likelihood, the variational approximation is conservative in terms of preferring the rank 1 model to the rank 0 model.
 This conservatism is a double-edged sword.
 On the one hand it means that if the variational approximation finds structure it should be taken seriously.
-On the other hand it means that the variational approximation may miss subtle structure, and indeed we have sometimes seen this behavior in simulations (not shown).
+On the other hand it means that the variational approximation could miss subtle structure.

 In practice Algorithm \ref{alg:r1b} can converge to a local optimum of $F$ that is not as high as the trivial (rank 0) solution, $F(\delta_0,\delta_0,\delta_0,\hat\tau_0)$.
 We can add a check for this at the end of Algorithm \ref{alg:r1b}, and set $\glhat=\gfhat=\delta_0$ and $\hat\tau = \hat\tau_0$ when this occurs.